DTEKTED/conan-exiles-pelican-plugin/README.md

 ## AI usage disclosure

-This project has been developed with **AI-assisted tooling** (including large language model coding agents such as those used in interactive operator sessions).
-That includes help with implementation, refactors, debugging, and documentation drafts.
+This project has been developed with **AI-assisted tooling** but I reviewed and approved every single line of code.

-Human operators remain responsible for:

-- Reviewing and accepting changes before they run on real servers
-- Testing stop/save/start and Workshop install paths on their own environment
-- Secrets handling, networking, and production risk decisions

-AI assistance does **not** change the license, does not imply endorsement by model vendors, and does not transfer responsibility for how you deploy the plugin.

 If you fork or reuse this code, assume you should re-validate behavior against your Pelican/Wings/Conan versions.